zuplo/docs/docs/quickstarts/validation-and-docs-with-json-schema.md

 ## What next?

-If you haven't already, why not try the [Getting Started guide](https://www.zuplo.com/docs/overview/) and setup a gateway with Rate-Limiting and API-Key authentication.
+If you haven't already, why not try the [Getting Started guide](https://www.zuplo.com/docs/overview/) and set up a gateway with Rate-Limiting and API-Key authentication.
 It's easy!